 If the designated beneficiary is still alive, then the asset goes straight to that beneficiary, regardless of what your Will says.

-The most common examples of assets with designated beneficiaries are life insurance policies, TFSAs, and RRSPs.
 If all the beneficiaries named are already dead, then the asset will normally go to the estate.

 Determining what assets are part of your estate (and what are not) is important because a Will can only distribute assets from your estate.